-#SS(selector) If the SS register is being loaded and the segment pointed to is marked not to is marked not present.

-#NP If the DS, ES, FS, or GS register is being loaded and the segment pointed

-#AC(0) If an unaligned memory reference is made while the current privilege level
+- #SS(selector) If the SS register is being loaded and the segment pointed to is marked not present. - #NP If the DS, ES, FS, or GS register is being loaded and the segment pointed to is marked not present. - #PF(fault-code) If a page fault occurs. - #AC(0) If an unaligned memory reference is made while the current privilege level is 3 and alignment checking is enabled.

-#GP If a memory operand effective address is outside the CS, DS, ES, FS, or
+#GP If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit.

-#GP(0) If a memory operand effective address is outside the CS, DS, ES, FS, or

-#AC(0) If an unaligned memory reference is made while alignment checking is
+#GP(0)If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit.#PF(fault-code)If a page fault occurs.#AC(0)If an unaligned memory reference is made while alignment checking is enabled.